Skip to Main ContentSkip to Footer

 Vanderbilt Wilson County Hospital

-• Patients with COVID may have 1 visitor from 7 a.m.to 9 p.m.
-Visitors must wear appropriate PPE for the duration of their visit.
-Visitors may swap out.
-One visitor should leave before the other enters the facility.
+• Patients with COVID may have 1 visitor from 7 a.m. to 9 p.m.
+Visitors must wear appropriate personal protective equipment (PPE) during their visit.

 • In a semi-private room, visitation may be limited to 1 visitor in 30-minute increments.
 No more than 2 visitors may be in a patient room at one time.
 Overnight visitors are not permitted for patients in semi-private rooms.